Also see Church Clipart.

 Read Exodus 20:8 Explain that keeping the Sabbath day holy was one of the Ten Commandments.
 Keeping the Sabbath day holy is a commandment.

 • Why are we to keep the Sabbath day holy?

 In the bible dictionary, it says that something that is holy is set apart for a sacred purpose.

 • What purpose was the Sabbath day set apart for?
 (For worship, and to get spiritually strengthened and physically rested)

-During the week we are involved in activities that may drain our spiritual reserves.
-(Pour water from the cup into the bowl as you name several possibilities such as school, chores, sports, friends, disagreements with a family member or making a wrong choice.)
+During the week we are involved in activities that may drain our spiritual and physical reserves.
+(Pour water from the cup into the bowl as you name several possibilities such as work and chores, sports. school and responsibilities, disagreements with a family member, or making wrong choices.)

-On Sunday we are commanded to use the entire day for spiritual refreshment and physical rest so that we can have the spiritual strength and physical renewal to help us make good choices and keep the commandments throughout the week.
-(Fill the cup with water) (Object lesson from Primary 6 manual, Lesson 20, Enrichment Activity #1 )
+So on Sunday we are commanded to use the entire day for spiritual refreshment and physical rest so that we can have the spiritual strength and physical renewal to help us make good choices and keep the commandments throughout the week.
+(Fill the cup with water) So the Sabbath tops of our spiritual and physical reserves and we are recharged and replenished for the next week.
+(Object lesson from Primary 6 manual, Lesson 20, Enrichment Activity #1 )